The person at the center of this case

 Start here

-Jackson was an avid hiker with access to remote areas; did he frequent other national parks or hiking areas where hikers have gone missing?
+Jackson was an avid hiker and residential painter with access to remote areas; could his occupation and hiking knowledge have facilitated encounters with other victims in national parks or wilderness areas?

 Try asking